pombase/canto/root/docs/md/canto_admin/configuration_file.md

 If 1, allow editing of the expression of alleles and show the expression as a column in the genotype table on the genotype management page.

+### split_genotypes_by_organism
+If 1, show the organism in a selector on the genotype management pages and only show genes and genotypes for the selected organism.

 ### db_initial_data
 Data needed to initialise a Canto instance.